NeuroSTA/NeuroSTA/EFA_NLP_SpeechVar_Semantics_Syntax/README.md

 # NLP Speech Features: Exploratory Factor Analysis Pipeline

-This folder contains a fully reproducible pipeline for **Exploratory Factor Analysis (EFA)** of speech-derived linguistic features used in the manuscript
+This folder contains a fully reproducible pipeline for **Exploratory Factor Analysis (EFA)** of NLP-derived linguistic features used in the manuscript

 ---